brown-palm/AntGPT/README.md

 # Prepare Data

 In our experiments, we used data from Ego4D, Epic-Kitchens-55, and EGTEA GAZE+.
 For Epic-Kitchens-55 and EGTEA GAZE+, we also used the data annotation and splits of EGO-TOPO.
-We used [CLIP](https://github.com/openai/CLIP) to extract features from these datasets.

 ## Datasets